22 Aug 6 Embarrassing Engagement Ring Questions You Were Afraid to Ask

 Often the best plan is to ask her close friends to subtly find out for you.
 Alternatively, make sure your jeweller is able to resize the ring later if it doesn’t fit.

-6. Can I get her a silver ring?
-Silver seems so affordable…
+6. Can I give her a silver ring?
+Silver is so affordable…

 Silver is not a good choice for engagement rings because it’s the softest of all precious metals and can easily bend out of shape.